muzakker/Bibliotheca-A-web-based-Library/Feature List.md

   16. Can rate bought books/journals
   17. Can write a review for bought books/journals
   18. Can add or follow a user as a friend*

+# Instructor
+  1. Can create an account
+  2. Can view their profile
+  3. Can edit their profile
+  4. Can add a course
+  5. Can see who enrolled in their course*
+  6. Can post a blog
+  7. Can view inventory
+  8. Can search a book/journal by title or author
+  9. Can sort books/journals by ratings, published date, bestseller
+  10. Can create a wishlist or keep a book into cart*
+  11. Can make a book/journal request if unavailable*
+  12. Can borrow books for a certain period*
+  13. May have penalty if the books are not returned in time
+  14. Make payment using online banking*
+  15. Can buy books or journals